Teacher & Staff Recognition Programs

 FUTURES works closely with the Volusia County School District on this important recognition program which honors a Teacher of the Year nominee from every public school.
 The recognition culminates in a 900+ person celebration each January wherein an overall TOTY recipient is selected to represent the entire school district.
 Our 2020 TOTY is Ian Jackson, AVID teacher from Taylor Middle-High School in Pierson, FL.

-The 2021 Teacher of the Year nominees will be honored at a Celebration, in January 2020 at the Hilton Daytona Beach Oceanfront Resort.
+The 2021 Teacher of the Year nominees will be honored at a Celebration on January 17, 2020 at the Hilton Daytona Beach Oceanfront Resort.